-Organisation of care for a patient with type I diabetes
+Organisation of care for a patient with type l diabetes

-- 1. From the moment type I diabetes is diagnosed and during subsequent course of the disease, a person with type I diabetes should be under the care of a specialist diabetologist.
-This ensures constant cooperation with the educational team (in accordance with the rules specified in chapter 5) and access to necessary consultations. - New cases of type I diabetes as well as acute complications of diabetes which are difficult to manage require hospitalisation in a reference unit.
+From the moment type 1 diabetes is diagnosed and during subsequent course of the disease, a person with type 1 diabetes should be under the care of a specialist diabetologist.
+This ensures constant cooperation with the educational team (in accordance with the rules specified in chapter 5) and access to necessary consultations.
+2. New cases of type I diabetes as well as acute complications of diabetes which are difficult to manage require hospitalisation in a reference unit.

-Goals of type 1 diabetes treatment
+Goals of type I diabetes treatment

-- The goal of type I diabetes treatment is good metabolic control, with maintaining of blood sugar level as close to normal as possible.
-The basic therapeutic goal is to achieve an HbAlc level < 7%.
-Striving for lower HbAlc levels (≤ 6.5%) is justified as long as it does not entail increased risk of hypoglycaemia or reduced quality of life for the person with diabetes. - Fulfilling treatment goals right from the onset may prevent acute and chronic complications and make it possible for the person to have a normal and active family, professional and social life.

-3. For people who systematically use CGM and isCGM/FGM, the basic therapeutic goal is to achieve a high percentage (over 70%) of time spent in therapeutic goal range, understood as blood sugar level between 70 and 180 mg/dl.
+- 1. The goal of type 1 diabetes treatment is good metabolic control, with maintaining of blood glucose level as close to normal as possible.
+The basic therapeutic goal is to achieve an $HbA{lc}$ level < 7%.
+Striving for lower $HbA{lc}$ levels ( $\leq 6.5\%$ ) is justified as long as it does not entail increased risk of hypoglycaemia or reduced quality of life for the person with diabetes. - 2.
+Fulfilling treatment goals right from the onset may prevent acute and chronic complications and make it possible for the person to have a normal and active family, professional and social life. - 3.
+For people who systematically use CGM and isCGM/FGM, the basic therapeutic goal is to achieve a high percentage (over 70%) of time spent in therapeutic goal range, understood as blood glucose level between 70 and 180 mg/dl.
 It should be noted that avoiding hypoglycaemia should be one of treatment priorities (maximum permissible time spent in values lower than 70 and 54 mg/dl is, respectively, 4% and 1%).
-Target parameters for people who use CGM and isCGM/FGM are summarised in Table 4.2.
+Target parameters for people who use CGM and isCGM/FGM are summarised in Table 4.2 in chapter 4 of these recommendations. - 4.
+It should be emphasized that one of the key goals of type I diabetes treatment is also to maintain the patient's quality of life as high as possible.